robitalec/statistical-rethinking-colearning-2022/notes/04-notes.md

 1. Indicator variables (0, 1, 1, 0, ...)
 2. Index variables (1, 2, 3, 4, 5, ...)

-Index variables are prefered and more easily extent to multilevel models.
+Index variables are preferred and more easily extent to multilevel models.

 ## Priors